Migration of Indians to the Colonies

 This practise began in 1833 and ended in 1920.

-- The indenture system sent people to work for an alloted time, usually five years after which time they could ask to be shipped home.
+- The indenture system sent people to work for an allotted time, usually five years after which time they could ask to be shipped home.

-- The migrants were supposed to have their rights looked after by a protectorate, to prevent abuse of any kind but it was a far from full proof system.
+- The migrants were supposed to have their rights looked after by a protectorate, to prevent abuse of any kind but it was a far from perfect system.

 - Before very long a ban on the system was sought by reformers and in 1839, overseas manual labour was prohibited.